ArtFlag/sphinxtechnicalwriting/source/index.rst

 - A continuous integration tool: `Travis CI <https://github.com/>`__

-If you are using different tools, like Bitbucket, Jekyll and CircleCI, or a local install of Git, Hugo and another deployment platform, this website should still be meaningful.
+If you are using different tools, like Bitbucket, Jekyll and CircleCI, or a local install of Git, Hugo and another deployment platform, the content of this website should still be meaningful.

 Technical information related to technical writing is not easy to find on the Internet so I hope this website can help some other technical writers.